51 Worked Examples: Fluid Flows

 Worked Example #12

-The first term is the time rate of change of the mass of fluid inside the control volume and the second term in the net mass flow rate of fluid out of the control volume.
+The first term is the time rate of change of fluid mass inside the control volume, and the second is the net mass flow rate of fluid out of the control volume.
 Conservation of mass requires that the net sum be zero.

 or